cjdbarlow/Part-One/metabolism.md

     Addition of a methyl group.

 ###Extraction Ratio
-**Extraction ratio** is the proportion of a drug that is from circulation during each pass through the organ, typically the liver:
+**Extraction ratio** is the proportion of a drug that is cleared from circulation during each pass through the organ, typically the liver:

 $$ ER = { Drug \ Absorbed - Drug \ reaching \ systemic \ circulation \over Drug \ Absorbed } $$